rakshitgondwal/rakshitgondwal/README.md

 ## <div align="left">Hi there!
 I am Rakshit.</div>

 - I am passionate for everything DevOps and all Cloud Native things.
-I love to learn and give back by contributing to open source and commuinites.
+I love to learn and give back by contributing to open source and communites.
 - I am Currently a Sophomore, pursuing my Bachelors from Punjab Engineeing College, Chandigarh, India.
 - Learning and contributing in Kubernetes and Golang.
 I have contributed to a lot of CNCF projects.
 - I also try to share my knowledge on my [Blog](https://hashnode.com/@rakshitgondwal) about CNCF projects, DevOps, Observability etc.